Contrast-Security-OSS/docs/content/user/servers/OutputtoSyslog.md

 ###Configure output to Syslog

 If you choose the **Enable Output to Syslog** action, the workflow proceeds directly to a configuration dialog.
-If environment or Syslog defaults have been set in **Organization Settings**, those values are prepopulated here.
+If Syslog defaults have been set for the server environment in **Organization Settings**, those values are prepopulated here.

 <a href="assets/images/Output-to-syslog-configure.png" rel="lightbox" title="Configure output to Syslog"><img class="thumbnail" src="assets/images/Output-to-syslog-configure.png"/></a>